Revolutionizing Employee Engagement: Tailoring Total Rewards for Maximum Impact

 These programs support education initiatives:

-- College Gateway for America offers low or no cost degrees by using federal aid dollars.
-This is an excellent option in lieu of traditional tuition reimbursement.
+- College Gateway for America offers low or no-cost degrees by using federal aid dollars.
+This is an excellent option instead of traditional tuition reimbursement.

 - Consider implementing a student loan reimbursement